Article Overview: Historic Sites In Washington D.C.

 2. Vietnam Veterans Memorial

-The Vietnam Veterans Memorial honors members of the U.S. armed forces who served in the Vietnam War.
+The Vietnam Veterans Memorial honors the members of the U.S. armed forces who fought and died in the Vietnam War.
+The memorial was designed by Maya Lin, a Yale University undergraduate student, and was dedicated in 1982.

-The wall is made of black granite and is inscribed with the names of over 58,000 service members who died or were missing in action during the war.
-The names are listed in chronological order of their deaths, allowing visitors to find the name of a specific service member.
+The memorial consists of two black granite walls that are sunk into the ground and arranged in a V-shape.
+The walls are inscribed with the names of more than 58,000 Americans who were killed or missing in action during the Vietnam War.
+The names are listed in chronological order according to the date of their casualty.

 1. Lincoln Memorial